runzhigege/vertx-zero/doc/102-single-rpc.md

 ### 1.4.
 Workflow

-As above describe, in one request, there should be following roles:
+As above describe, in one request, there should be following roles \( Here are two Rpc request flow \):

 ![](/doc/image/rpc-workflow.png)